Experience

 Complex Probate Litigation and Trial

-A week-long trial where Jeff successfully represented one of the estate beneficiaries, securing a near $1 million total verdict for his client and the return of an invaluable family heirloom.
+A week-long trial where Admon Law Firm successfully represented one of the estate beneficiaries, securing a near $1 million total verdict for his client and the return of an invaluable family heirloom.

 Vo v.
 Huynh